Annas-Furquan-Pasha/Asterisk-Pattern-1/README.md

  ****
  ```

- You can also view other repositries [Here](https://github.com/Annas-Furquan-Pasha?tab=repositories)
+ You can also view other Asterisk Patterns [Here](https://github.com/Annas-Furquan-Pasha?tab=repositories)